ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 Go to `cd chat/sherlock` directory and run the application. **Objectives:** Figure out how to work with the project.

 ```
-@workspace what is sherlock?
+@workspace What is sherlock?
-@workspace how to run sherlock locally?
+@workspace How to run sherlock locally?
-@workspace how to run sherlock with docker?
+@workspace How to run sherlock with docker?
 ```

 Visit the following URLs: Run locally